NSPT estimate of the improvement coefficient $c_A$ to two loops

 being $\mathcal{P}$ the path-ordering symbol. $\!W_k'(\vec{n})$ is parametrized by another field $C_k'(\vec{n})$ in an analogous way.

 With this setup, the lattice gauge action $S_G$ is given by the modified Wilson action

 where $U(p)$ is the product of the link variables around a lattice plaquette, the sum runs on all oriented plaquettes and the weights $\omega(p)$ are equal to $1$ for each plaquette, except for the spatial ones at $n_0=0$ and $n_0=N_T-1$ where $\omega(p)=\frac{1}{2}$.
-Note that $S_G$ is already $\emph{O}(a)-$improved with respect to its continuum formulation: this can be shown by Taylor-expanding Eq.(\ref{SG}) in $a$.
-The irrelevant terms cancelling leading corrections proportional to $a^2$ in $S_G$ are described in~\cite{Luscher:1985zq} but they are not to be needed in this study, which aims at reaching $\emph{O}(a)-$improvement only.
+Due to the SF boundary conditions, the gauge action $S_G$ in Eq.(\ref{SG}) with said values of the weights $\omega(p)$ is $\emph{O}(a)-$improved only at tree-level in PT.
+A version of $S_G$ that is $\emph{O}(a)-$improved at any perturbative order can be obtained by adding some boundary counterterms featuring their own improvement coefficients that have to be appropriately tuned.
+This whole procedure would eventually amount to a redefinition of the weights $\omega(p)$ close to the boundaries.
+In the present work, such $S_G-$related counterterms will be ignored because the observable that will be introduced and studied later on --- i.e., the bare PCAC quark mass --- is entirely fixed by a Ward identity and this peculiar property allows to neglect said counterterms.

 As for the fermionic degrees of freedom, after introducing the projectors $P_{\pm} = \frac{1}{2}(1\pm\gamma_0)$ --- $\gamma_0$ being a Euclidean Dirac matrix --- and some fixed Grassmann fields $\rho,\ldots,\bar{\rho}'$, their Dirichlet boundary conditions are given by for the quark fields and by for the antiquark fields.
 For consistency, quantities $P_-\rho,\ldots,\bar{\rho}'P_-$ must vanish.